 She also became fill-in anchor of Pardon the Interruption and panelist for The Sports Reporter II.
 Her other roles in ESPN were calling WNBA games, presenting Skiing telecasts and reporting of ESPN’s college basketball selection.
 She also worked in SportsCenter and Outside the Lines as a correspondent.

 Extremely talented and inspirational, Michele Tafoya's estimated net worth is around $2 million.
-Her salary consists of huge amount of $200k per annum.
+Her annual salary is around $200k.
 Being an eminent and proficient journalist, she has collected million of dollars to her net worth.
-The million dollar she has collected is the outcome of her hard work and diligence toward his profession.
+The net worth she has collected is the upshot of her hard work and diligence toward his profession.